NCIP/gdc-docs/docs/Data_Portal/Users_Guide/quick_start.md

 [![Home Page](images/HomePage.png)](images/HomePage.png "Click to see the full image.")

-On the right side of the home page is a visualization that displays human figures with the available cancer primary sites for cases in the GDC Data Portal (Coming Soon!).
+On the right side of the home page is a visualization that displays human figures with the available cancer primary sites for cases in the GDC Data Portal.
 Clicking on a colored bar or the cancer primary site will link out to the [Cohort Builder](cohort_builder.md) tool with cases filtered with the primary site selected.
 Further filtering can then be performed on this cohort.

 ## Analysis Center